| | |

 expectations."
 As a wise and experienced woman, Sheehan knows her

+way around sexual seduction.
 It's time the battle of the sexes evolved into mutual

 admiration societies rather than the usual blame games.
 Men are very good at certain things, as are women, but in very different